LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

-Before ending our discussion of (scalar) tempered distributions we comment on some generalizations.
+Before ending our discussion of (scalar) tempered distributions, we comment on some generalizations.
 We first note that the previous discussion works equivalently for vector-valued distributions, i.e. elements of the dual to $\mathcal{S}(\mathbb{R}^d\to\mathbb{C}^m)$,